 For this solution to work properly, you need to shut down your Mac and wait five minutes.
 I’m serious.
 Wait for your Mac to power off completely (the screen will go totally black) and set a timer for five minutes.
 Only once that time has passed should you continue.

-2. Boot your Mac into the Unix shell
+2. Boot your Mac into the Unix shell using Single user or Verbose mode

 After five minutes have passed, you need to press the power button and then hold the following two keys:

-When a small white rectangle flashes on the screen, release the keys.
+If a small white rectangle flashes on the screen, release the keys.
 And DON’T PANIC.

 You should see a lot of confusing white code appear over a black background.
 This is the Unix shell of your Mac and it’s completely normal.